DFreds/dfreds-module-docs/docs/developers/module-template-ts/index.md

 1. Run `npm run update-types`
     - Copies all pf2e types to the `/types` folder using the pf2e path set in `foundryconfig.json`
 1. Run `npm run lint:fix`
-    - Fixes and formats all the types you just copied from pf2e.
-Recommend doing this after every type update to reduce diffs
+    - Fixes and formats all files (except types).
+Optional step to maintain consistent styling.
 1. Run `npm run build`
     - Builds the app into the `/dist` folder
 1. Run `npm run link`